bigmickey/bigmickey.github.io/_posts/2020-06-27-Start-Scraping-Article.md

 Installing Node.js and Cheerio

 Node is runtime environment that allows you to execute Javascript code.
 It is based on the Javascript engine from the Google Chrome browser.
-Installation instructions can be found [here](https://nodejs.org/en/download/package-manager/)
+Installation instructions can be found [here](https://nodejs.org/en/download/)

+You can test your installation by running

+node -v

+which will display the version of node that has been installed.
+Node also comes with its own package manager, npm.
+Check which version of this has been installed by running

+npm -v

 Cheerio is a Node module for handling HTTP requests and responses.
-Installation instructions are [here]()
+You will npm to install it as described [here](https://www.npmjs.com/package/cheerio)